 Carbine (C).
-British dragoons were armed with the Elliot and Paget Carbine, a short-ranged, smoothbore weapon which can only be fired while dismounted.
-American dragoons only were armed with pistols and sabers, which have too short a range to be effective in fire combat, so they must be abstracted as weapons used in charge combat.
+British and Provincial cavalry were issued the Model 1756 Light Dragoon Carbine, American dragoons and marines were armed British or French carbines when they could be found.
+A carbine is a short-ranged, smoothbore weapon which can only be fired while dismounted.
+However, cavalry on both sides usually fought mounted and relied on their pistols and sabers.
+These weapons have too short a range to be effective in fire combat, so they are abstracted into the charge combat.

-Both sides were equipped with Napoleonic era artillery.
-There are seven categories of guns and one for rockets as follows:
+Both sides were equipped with an assortment of bronze or iron, muzzle loading, smoothbore artillery.
+There are seven categories of guns as follows:

-Battalion Gun (BG).
-The battalion gun represents the highly mobile 3-pound smoothbore gun.
-The battalion gun is mounted on a light carriage (lcBG) which is more maneuverable than a heavy carriage.
-A battalion gun moves at the movement rate for a light carriage field gun, and can be hand hauled 4" instead of the standard 2".
-A battalion gun can maneuver with a battery or independently in close support of infantry.
+Galloper Gun (GG).
+The galloper gun represents the highly mobile 3-pound smoothbore gun.
+The galloper gun is mounted on a light carriage (lcGG) which is more maneuverable than a heavy carriage.
+It has the fastest movement rate and can be hand hauled 4" instead of the standard 2".
+A galloper gun can maneuver with an artillery company or independently as a battalion gun in close support of infantry.

 Light Gun (LG).
-The light gun category represents the 6-pound smoothbore gun.
+The light gun category represents the 4-pound and 6-pound smoothbore gun.
 A light gun is mounted on a light carriage (lcLG), which is more maneuverable than a heavy carriage.
-A light gun moves at the movement rate for a light carriage field gun.
-Light guns are the standard gun in a field battery.
+The light gun, however, moves at the slower movement rate for all field guns.
+Light guns are the standard field gun in an artillery company.
+They were sometimes used as an independent battalion gun in close support of infantry.

 Medium Gun (MG).
-At least one British field battery at the Battle of New Orleans was partially equipped with the more advanced 9-pound smoothbore gun.
+The medium gun category represents the 8-pound smoothbore gun, only used by the French.
 A medium gun fires at longer range than a light gun and is more effective at closer range.
-A medium gun is mounted on a light carriage (lcMG), which is more maneuverable than a heavy carriage.
-A medium gun moves at the movement rate for a light carriage field gun.
+A medium gun is mounted on a heavy carriage (hcMG), which makes it less maneuverable than a light carriage.
+A medium gun moves at the slower movement rate for field guns.

 Heavy Gun (HG).
 A heavy gun represents the 12-pound smoothbore gun.
-A heavy gun fires at longer range than a light gun and more effective then a medium gun.
-A heavy gun is mounted on a heavy carriage (hcHG).
-It is less maneuverable than a light carriage and moves at the slower movement rate for heavy carriage field guns.
+A heavy gun fires at longer range than a light gun and has more hitting power then a medium gun.
+As with the medium gun, a heavy gun is mounted on a heavy carriage (hcHG).
+It is less maneuverable than a light carriage and moves at the slower movement rate for field guns.

 Howitzer (H).
-A battery sometimes included a section of 5.5-inch howitzers.
+An artillery company sometimes included a section of 5.5-inch howitzers.
 The howitzer is mounted on a light carriage (lcH), which is more maneuverable than a heavy carriage.
-A howitzer moves at the movement rate for light carriage field guns.
+A howitzer moves at the slower movement rate for field guns.
 A howitzer is most effective between 24" to 36", but a shorter range than most gun.

 Siege Howitzer (SH).
 The army's siege train can include heavier 8-inch and 10-inch howitzers.
 A siege howitzer is mounted on a heavy carriage (hcSH).
 A siege howitzer is effective out to 48".
-It is less maneuverable than the light carriage howitzer and moves at the slower movement rate for heavy carriage field guns.
+It is less maneuverable than the light carriage howitzer but moves at the same slower movement rate for field guns.